LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 }
 ```

 We've already explored each element of this line, however, we haven't really shown you how you might create your own methods in other contexts.
-To do so involves using a different name for our method, and adjusting the return and parameter types accordingly.
+To do so involves using a different name for our method, and adjusting the return type and parameter types accordingly.

 <aside class="aside-warning" markdown="1">
 For now, every method we write will have the `static` keyword.
-Leaving off `static` will prevent you from calling methods you define as you would like.
+Leaving off `static` will prevent you from calling methods you define as you would like to.

 We will explore exactly what `static` does in more detail in later lessons.
 </aside>